-In 2020, it’s hard to find a web designer that doesn’t have a basic understanding of HTML and CSS or a web developer that can’t put a decent wireframe together.
+In today’s digital landscape, it’s hard to find a web designer that doesn’t have a basic understanding of HTML and CSS or a web developer that can’t put a decent wireframe together.

 If you’re strictly looking at the general outline of each role however, the distinction becomes clearer.

-Let’s take a look at the differences between web design and web development and what you may need for your next project.
+In this article, we’ll explore the differences between web design vs web development and what you may need for your next website project.

-Web design covers everything that you see on a website, including its visual aesthetics and the overall usability.
+Web design encompasses everything that you see on a website, including its visual aesthetics and the overall usability.

-Web design is entirely focused on a sites visual appearance and less concerned with the systems and code used to make it all work.
+Web design is primarily focused on a site’s visual appearance and less concerned with the systems and code used to make it all work.

-Web design brings a digital experience to life through the use of colour, imagery, typography and layout.
+Web designers bring digital experiences to life through the use of color, imagery, typography, and layout.

-These content management systems allow them to create websites without writing a single line of code while allowing the client to manage their website easily.
+These content management systems (CMS) allow them to create websites without writing a single line of code, while also enabling clients to manage their websites easily.

 Back-end code is in charge of managing the database and serving that data to be displayed on the front-end.

-Front-end web developers rarely create mock-ups or choose colour palettes, these are provided by the web designer.
+Front-end web developers rarely create mock-ups or choose color palettes, as these are provided by the web designer.

 It’s a developer’s job to bring those mock-ups and designs to life.

-As you can see there is a lot of crossover between web designers, front-end developers and back-end developers and it’s common to find an individual who claims to cover all three areas but often within a team you’ll find people specialising in each specific area.
+As you can see, there is a lot of crossover between web designers, front-end developers, and back-end developers.
+It’s common to find an individual who claims to cover all three areas, but within a team, you’ll often find people specializing in each specific area.

-A project manager works closely with the client and the rest of the team throughout development, a graphic designer works on branding and logo design, the web designer puts together website wireframes and mock-ups, the front-end developer implements those designs on the website while the back-end developer makes everything work behind the scenes.
+A project manager works closely with the client and the rest of the team throughout development.
+A graphic designer focuses on branding and logo design, the web designer puts together website wireframes and mock-ups, the front-end developer implements those designs on the website, and the back-end developer makes everything work behind the scenes.

 To your success,